Apple maggot: Predators

 The apple maggot is not as heavily targeted by predators and parasites as other insects because for most of its lifespan it is inaccessible, living inside apples as larvae and in soil as pupae.
-Occasionally flies are captured by various species of spiders, such as the Dendryphantes militaris Hentz, which predates on flies in apple trees.
+Occasionally flies are captured by various species of spiders, such as the Dendryphantes militaris, which predates on flies in apple trees.
 Birds may feed on larvae, pupae, or adults.
 Some full-grown maggots leaving the apples are taken by ants.
 The maggot stage has other predators including several braconid wasps: Utetes canaliculatus, Diachasmimorpha mellea, and Diachasma alloeum.

 Egg parasite

-A 1920 study showed that apple maggot eggs were parasitized by Anaphoidea conotrecheli Girault, which is a common egg parasite of plum curculio and grape curculio.
+A 1920 study showed that apple maggot eggs were parasitized by Anaphoidea conotrecheli, which is a common egg parasite of plum curculio and grape curculio.
 The study states that the abundance of Anaphoidea conotrecheli parasitization of apple maggot eggs would depend on the abundance of the eggs of its principal host, the plum curculio.

 Larval parasite

-Opius mellus Gahan (Biosteres rhagoletis Richmond) was bred from puparia of apple maggots in Maine in 1914 and was also found in blueberry barrens.
+Opius mellus (Biosteres rhagoletis) was bred from puparia of apple maggots in Maine in 1914 and was also found in blueberry barrens.
 This parasite was also found by other researchers in other parts of Maine and in Nova Scotia.
 The parasite oviposits in the maggots, which then mature and enter the pupal stage as usual.
 However, the maggot does not develop normally from here on out; come spring, an adult parasite emerges from the puparium.
-In a 1922 study, Opius ferrugineus Gahan was also found to emerge as a parasite from apple maggot puparia.
+In a 1922 study, Opius ferrugineus was also found to emerge as a parasite from apple maggot puparia.